-- Each target storage system can be paired with up to seven (for consolidation purposes) nested source storage systems.
+- Each target storage system can be paired with multiple (for consolidation purposes) nested source storage systems.
 This pairing comprises a migration project. - For each source storage system in the tree, one or more nested migration jobs are listed.

 When you select a target storage system from the navigation pane: